10 Top Stocks To Buy for 2023

 This company’s stock has performed well due to its capital return for shareholders, its outstanding financial performance and geopolitical conditions that sent energy stocks soaring.

-In June, Devon announced that it had entered into an agreement to purchase leasehold interest and other assets of RimRock Oil and Gas.
-The acquisition, which was completed in mid-July, is expected to increase Devon’s Williston Basin production by an average of 20,000 barrels of oil per day and add over 100 undrilled inventory locations, according to a July 21 press release.
+In June 2022, Devon announced that it had entered into an agreement to purchase leasehold interest and other assets of RimRock Oil and Gas.
+The acquisition was expected to increase Devon’s Williston Basin production by an average of 20,000 barrels of oil per day and add over 100 undrilled inventory locations, according to a July 21 press release.

 7. Marathon Oil Corp.
 (MRO)

-A great deal of uncertainty exists around the short-term energy outlook, according to the U.S. Energy Information Administration, but analysts still recommend MRO as a “buy.”
+A great deal of uncertainty exists around the short-term energy outlook, according to the U.S. Energy Information Administration, and shares are down since the November 2022 rally.
+But analysts still recommend MRO as a “buy.”

 8. Qualcomm Inc. (QCOM)